open-telemetry/opentelemetry-specification/specification/metrics/api.md

 zero or more `callback` functions to be permanently registered to the newly created instrument.

+A Callback is the conceptual entity created each time a `callback` function is registered through an OpenTelemetry API.

 The API SHOULD support registration of `callback` functions associated with asynchronous instruments after they are created.

-Where the API supports registration of `callback` functions after asynchronous instrumentation creation, it MUST return something (e.g., a registration handle, receipt or token) to the user that supports undoing the effect of `callback` registation.
+Where the API supports registration of `callback` functions after asynchronous instrumentation creation, the user MUST be able to undo registration of the specific callback after its registration somehow.

-A Callback is the conceptual entity created each time a `callback` function is registered through an OpenTelemetry API.

 Every currently registered Callback associated with an instrument MUST be evaluted exactly once during collection prior to reading data for